stacks-network/stacks-core/sip/sip-001-burn-election.md

 learned](https://www.usenix.org/node/196209) from when the system was originally built on Namecoin.

-This SIP describes the tunable proofs consensus algorithm in Blockstack's second-generation blockchain (the _Stacks blockchain_).
+This SIP describes the proof-of-burn consensus algorithm in Blockstack's second-generation blockchain (the _Stacks blockchain_).
 The Stacks blockchain makes the following improvements over the first-generation blockchain: